KirstieJane/OpenAdvice/CONTRIBUTING.md

 If you're logged into GitHub you can see everyone who has contributed to the repository via our [live contributors page][link_contributorslive].
 (You might have to add `KirstieJane/OpenAdvice` as the repository name before you click to sign in via GitHub.)

-If you aren't logged in we have a [static version][link_contributorsstatic] of the page but it might not be completely up to date!

-These pages are powered by the [Let's all build a hat rack][link_hatrackhome] project, and we love them.
+This page is powered by the [Let's all build a hat rack][link_hatrackhome] project, and we love them.

 Quoting from their [website][link_hatrackhome]: